The American Hockey League

 The Firebirds' turmoil filled second and final AHL season in Philadelphia proved to be far less kind to the club.
 Although they were able to acquire a primary affiliation with an NHL team, unfortunately it was with the talent poor Colorado Rockies.
 The first crisis for the club came just days before the season opened when the Washington Capitals fired coach Tommy McVie after an exhibition loss to the New England Whalers at Hersheypark Arena and replaced him with Firebirds' coach Danny Belisle.
 While searching for a replacement the club was coached temporarily by Colorado scout Frank Mario, the Bears' leading scorer in 1946-47 and the league's top play-off marksman on Hershey's first Calder Cup winning team that same year.
 Mario was soon replaced by the colorful Armand "Bep" Guidolin who had previously coached the AHL Boston Braves, NHL Boston Bruins, and NHL Kansas City Scouts.
 (Just four years earlier, in fact, Guidolin had been behind the Bruins' bench when they lost to the Flyers in 1974 Stanley Cup finals.)

 The Firebirds' roster in 1978-79 was in constant flux with players coming and going with remarkable regularity.
-(Ironically among those was Bernie Parent's original Flyer goaltending mate, Doug Favell.)
+Ironically among those was Bernie Parent's original Flyer goaltending mate, Doug Favell.
+Another player to who spent some time with the club that year on loan from the WHA Cincinnati Stingers was rough-and-tumble left winger and future NHL referee Paul Stewart.
 This led to a league-worst record of 23-49-8, decreasing attendance, and no play-off berth.
 Nonetheless the Firebirds did manage to earn a place in AHL history that year albeit indirectly.
 Midway through the season the Flyers' reassigned Mariner goalie Rick St. Croix to the Firebirds in order to give Pete Peeters more playing time in Maine.
 When All Star Flyer goalie Bernie Parent's career was unexpectedly ended by a freak eye injury on February 17, 1979, however, St. Croix was recalled to the Flyers briefly and then returned to the Mariners as Peeters and Robbie Moore were also called upon to back up Wayne Stephenson.